MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/campaign.md

 This field is only applicable for campaigns of type *Shopping*, and will be empty for all other campaign types.

-We are introducing Cooperative campaigns during calendar year 2018 as a sub type of Bing Shopping campaigns.
-More details about Cooperative campaigns are coming soon, and whether or not you plan to adopt Cooperative campaigns, you might need to make code changes if your application supports any Bing Shopping campaigns.
+We are introducing Cooperative campaigns during calendar year 2018 as a sub type of Microsoft Shopping Campaigns.
+More details about Cooperative campaigns are coming soon, and whether or not you plan to adopt Cooperative campaigns, you might need to make code changes if your application supports any Microsoft Shopping Campaigns.

 When you download campaigns and if the [Campaign Type](#campaigntype) field is set to *Shopping*, please also check the *Sub Type* of each campaign.
-If the *Sub Type* is not set then it is a standard Bing Shopping campaign.
+If the *Sub Type* is not set then it is a standard Microsoft Shopping campaign.
 If the value is set to *ShoppingCoOperative*, the campaign is a Cooperative campaign with different requirements.

 **Add:** Optional and not applicable for most campaign types.
 For Cooperative campaigns you must set the sub type to *ShoppingCoOperative*.
 **Update:** Read-only